Revenue Reverend

 Picture

-1970s.
-Similar to previous issue but inscription changed to People's Democratic Republic of Yemen.
+1974 (earliest recorded usage).
+Similar to previous issue but now inscribed People's Democratic Republic of Yemen.
 22 x 25½ mm.
 Perf 13½.
 No watermark.
 Printed by Pakistan Security Printing Corporation.
+The 10f, 25f and 100f are each known in two variants, with the figures of value at lower left either small (probably from early printings) or larger, as illustrated.

 R31.
 10f deep brown and red-orange